Reasoning by Analogy

 From the first row, we see that abstraction occurs in sensory processing, resulting in awareness that salted peanuts are tasted.

-In the second row, the person forms category 1 by placing the taste based on their prior experiences.
+In the second row, the person forms category 1 {trait1} by recognizing the taste based on their prior experiences.

 In the fourth row, we are aware of the sensation with its various categories.
 For the analogy source, Kissinger has selected the desire category.